lsbyerley/sortify/README.md

 2. sortColumnOnLoad
     default: null
     Other Option: The name of the column you want to sort on when the page loads.
-To sort on Column 1 when the page         loads, use sortColumnOnLoad:"Column 1"
+To sort on Column 1 when the page         loads, use sortColumnOnLoad:"Column One"